BEP Execution

 The execution engine is the part of dotBEP that brings workflows to life.
 It manages the lifecycle of workflow instances: creating them, advancing them through their steps as events occur, and recording every transition along the way.

-A workflow instance is a single run of a workflow tied to a specific asset or deliverable on the project.
-For example, if your BEP defines a coordination workflow, every clash detection cycle on every model becomes an independent instance of that workflow.
+A workflow instance is a single run of a workflow tied to a specific asset on the project.
+That asset can be internal (a deliverable defined in the BEP) or external (any resource identified by a URL, such as a Navisworks file or a Notion page).
 Each instance has its own current state, its own history of transitions, and its own log of who did what and when.
-This is what gives the team traceability: not just what the process should be, but what actually happened.

 The runtime